Crypto Adoption Around the World: Peru

 Regulatory Uncertainty

 Peru lacks a comprehensive legal framework for cryptocurrencies, leading to ambiguity among users and businesses.
-In December 2021, a bill was proposed to regulate digital currencies, aiming to establish operational standards and a public register for crypto service providers.

 Limited Financial Literacy